Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 be “attached” to entities just like any other component.
 They can contain native containers and reference types but can only be accessed from the main thread.

-**Due to Unity API limitations introduced with Entities.ForEach, these components are not real components and are not part of the archetype.
+**Due to Unity API limitations, these components are not real components and are not part of the archetype.
 Instead, they “follow” a component of your choice.**

-**These components are not supported in GameObject Conversion.**
+**These components are runtime-only and are not supported in Baking.**

 ## Creating Component types

 Creating a custom collection component or managed struct component requires first declaring a struct that implements one of the following interfaces:
-`ICollectionComponent` or `IManagedComponent`.
+`ICollectionComponent` or `IManagedStructComponent`.

 The next step is to create the fields of the struct.
 These are created just like any normal struct.